-Outcomes reflect the philosophy and the characteristics of the graduates of the baccalaureate program as defined by Albany State University's Department of Nursing.
-These outcomes integrate the Baccalaureate Essentials I through IX.
-Albany State University Department of Nursing program outcomes are congruent with the characteristics of graduates of baccalaureate programs established by the Council of Baccalaureate and Higher Degree Programs of the National League of Nursing.
+Outcomes reflect the philosophy and the characteristics of the graduates of the associate program as defined by Albany State University's Department of Nursing.
+These outcomes integrate the QSEN competencies and shared concepts from the National League for Nursing and the Institute of Medicine's Core Competencies.
+Utilizing Benner's Novice to Expert nursing theory, the end-of-program student learning outcomes (EPSLOs) are organized based upon the course level of the nursing student; expectations of senior students are at higher level than the first year nursing students.
 The outcomes complement and advance the primary mission of Albany State University to educate students to become outstanding contributors to society and are in compliance with current Educational Rules of the Georgia Board of Nursing.